Leilry/k8s-pods-restart/README.md

 This cronjob removes every hour all pods in default namespace in status "Running"

-Before cronjob and accounts placed deployment for nginx for testing purposes in [cronjob.yaml](https://github.com/Leilry/k8s-pods-restart/blob/main/helm-restart/Chart.yaml)
+Placed deployment for nginx for testing purposes in [nginx-deployment.yaml](https://github.com/Leilry/k8s-pods-restart/blob/main/helm-restart/nginx-deployment.yaml)

 Tested in minikube version: v1.24.0